 Corn, beans, and rice form the core of the Latin American diet.
-If you and your family rely on these foods for everyday nutrition you may be wondering how they will will fit into a low FODMAP diet.
+If you and your family rely on these foods for everyday nutrition, you may be wondering how they will fit into a low-FODMAP diet.

 Your use of these foods might be different depending on whether you are doing the low-FODMAP phase of an elimination diet protocol (like the one in The IBS Elimination Diet and Cookbook), or just trying to avoid foods that are especially high in FODMAPs.
 Read the article below carefully for advice about both situations.